SHAIKSHARUKH5352/VU_FALL22_IOT_CLASS_SSHAIK/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

-## Capturing the temperature and humidity sensor readings in raspberry pi using DTH-11 sensor
+## Capturing the temperature and humidity sensor readings in raspberry pi using DHT-11 sensor
-In this tutorial, we capture the temperature and humidity readings in raspberry pi using DTH-11 sensor in dietpi.
+In this tutorial, we capture the temperature and humidity readings in raspberry pi using DHT-11 sensor in dietpi.

 ## Components Used
 1. Breadboard
 2. Jump wires
 3. Raspberry Pi
-4. DTH-11 Sensor
+4. DHT-11 Sensor

 ## Hardware
-- Connect the Raspberry Pi and DTH - 11 sensors as shown below
+- Connect the Raspberry Pi and DHT - 11 sensors as shown below